plone/plone.restapi/docs/source/navroot.md

 :language: http
 ```

-In a multilingual site if the navigation root is requested for a content inside a language folder, the response has the language folder information as a navigation root:
+In a multilingual site, if the navigation root is requested for content inside a language folder, the response has the language folder information as a navigation root:

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests